Please enter via our online entry site: www.wildlifephotographeroftheyear.com.

 In Phase One Capture One: Metadata tab in Toolbar>IPTC-Content>Description.

 You must include:

 (iii) Set the Colour Space to Adobe RGB (1998).
-Preferably use a calibrated monitor, allowances will not be made for poorly colour managed/corrected images.
+Preferably use a calibrated monitor - allowances will not be made for poor colour managed or corrected images.

 (iv) Make any digital adjustments required and permitted within the competition rules.

 (v) Save as a TIFF.
 This should be 8-bit, Adobe RGB (1998) at full resolution and a sufficient file size to be reproduced in all media and exhibitions if successful.

 (vi) Open the TIFF above and make a copy.
 Resize the copy to 1920 pixels on the longest dimension.

 In Adobe Photoshop: Image>Image Size>set the longest dimension to 1920 pixels.
 Make sure that the check boxes for Constrain proportions and Resample image are checked and that the method is Bicubic.
 Please ignore the resolution field.

 In Adobe Lightroom: In the export dialogue under Image Sizing, check the box for Resize to Fit.
 From the dropdown, select Width and Height, set W: 1920 H: 1920 pixels.